squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 user ID, or how many purchases occurred within some time window.
 This is a classic use of counters in MapReduce.
 The properties that are checked might be ad-hoc during data exploration, or they could be fixed checks in a regularly run ETL pipeline.

-2. A light-weight debugging tool, to giver interactive per-task information.
+2. A light-weight debugging tool, to give interactive per-task information.
 For example, we might be interested in how many records we have per-task.
 We may be interested in metrics that aren't available to the framework -- perhaps we know that in our application, records which match some special filter X are far more expensive to process.
 Thus the user might want to add a special counter to track these records per-task.